Patricia Smith, Viscountess Hambleden: Later life

 She was at one time chairman of the NSPCC, and carried out voluntary work for King's College Hospital.
 In 1990, to celebrate the Queen Mother's 90th birthday (by that time she had served her for 53 years), she was made a Dame Grand Cross of the Royal Victorian Order.
-She also received the Queen Elizabeth II Version of the Royal Household Long and Faithful Service Medal with 50 year bar.

 Lady Hambleden's husband died in 1948 and she remained in The Queen Mother's Household until her own death in 1994 at her home in Ewelme, Oxfordshire.